Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

-1958 - The El Monte Apartments, San Juan Puerto Rico.
-The Modernist, crescent-shaped apartment buildings and their surrounds were completed in two phases: first, the northern section was designed by architect Barnes in conjunction with a local firm, Reed, Basora and Menendez.
+1958 - The El Monte Apartments, Hato Rey, San Juan, Puerto Rico.
+The Modernist, crescent-shaped apartment buildings were completed in two phases: first, the northern section was designed by architect Barnes in conjunction with local firm Reed Basora Menendez.
 Hideo Sasaki contributed the landscape design.
-The southern portion was designed by the architectural firm of Torres, Beauchamp and Marvel with local landscape architect Hunter Randolph.
+The southern portion was designed by Torres, Beauchamp and Marvel with local landscape architect Hunter Randolph.
+Still standing as of 2020.

 USModernist